the Oregon City Community

 One of the reasons my family moved here is the ability to build a home to our specifications for what we would spend on an older home close in.
-There is value to be had on real estate in Oregon City, especially since the Willamette Falls Legacy Project will all but ensure OC to be a statewide tourist destination once the build out is complete.
+There is value to be had in real estate in Oregon City, especially since the Grand Ronde tribe is restoring the beautiful Willamette Falls area creating a statewide tourist destination once the build-out is complete.

 There are a variety of assisted living facilities here along with wonderful charities like Meals on Wheels which provide respect, freedom and choices for our seniors.
 Senior Citizens Council of Clackamas County helps provide services not provided by other agencies.

-Events bring this community together, and there are many annual gatherings to look forward to.
+Events bring this community together, and there are many annual gatherings to look forward to now that the bulk of COVID is behind us.
 Our First City Celebration, the Oregon Trail Brew Fest, the Oregon Trail 5k, the Teddy Bear parade and the Cruise to Historic Downtown OC, among others.
 We have a growing and vibrant downtown Main Street that you can learn more about here.

 If golf is your jam, Stone Creek Golf Club and Oregon City Golf Club are sure to delight.
 Stone Creek is set on a 165-acre parcel off Hwy.
 213 and features two distinct nines – the front half meanders through a grassy setting and the back nine winds through majestic fir trees and bordering wetlands.
 You will also find a full-service pro shop and deli in the clubhouse with an outdoor deck overlooking the 18th green.
 Hoping for a driving range?
 They have that too.
 The other option is the 18 hole, tree-lined fairways at Oregon City Golf Club with affordable green fees and tee times.
 Golf Digest Magazine listed the curse in the Best Places to Play edition.
 You will also most certainly want to visit Trails End Golf Center.
 Find them on Facebook.